MicrosoftDocs/architecture-center/docs/example-scenario/ai/scalable-personalization-content.md

 This architecture makes use of the following components:

 - [Azure Blob Storage] is a storage service optimized for storing massive amounts of unstructured data.
-In this case, the input data is stored here.
+In this example scenario, the input data is stored here.
 - [Azure Databricks] is a managed Apache Spark cluster for model training and evaluation.
-We also use [MMLSpark], a Spark-based framework designed for large-scale machine learning.
+The scenario also uses [MMLSpark], a Spark-based framework designed for large-scale machine learning.
 - [Azure Container Registry] is used to package the scoring script as a container image, which is used to serve the model in production.
 - [Azure Kubernetes Service] is used to deploy the trained model to web or app services.
 - [Azure Machine Learning] is used in this scenario to register the machine learning model and to deploy AKS.